MeysamResan/Converto/README.md

 2. [ ] Most popular audio formats.
 3. [ ] Most popular video formats.
 4. [ ] Most popular document formats.
+5. [ ] A desktop application version with GUI.
-5. [ ] The abilty to convert from context menu by simply right clicking on a file/folder then select convert, and then a small window will pop up asking for more details.
+6. [ ] The abilty to convert from context menu by simply right clicking on a file/folder then select convert.